de-Boer-Lab/Genomic-API-for-Model-Evaluation/docs/source/Using_prebuilt_containers.md

     -B /path/to/predictions:/predictions  \
     evaluator.sif HOST PORT /predictions
 ```

+Updated list of current GAME modules can be found here: [LINK]

 ### Running the DREAM-RNN container (Matcher not requierd) with a sample dataset